jatjat/kaly2/README.md

 ### General Information
 The code was architected to allow running it as a webserver on a PC, Android device, or on the EV3 programmable brick while only changing wrapper code.
 Different distance sensors are allowed (IR, IR laser, Ultrasound), and different feature gathering algorithms are permitted.
-(currently implementing Split and Merge for feature detection, since it is very fast and accurate, especially compared to RANSAC).
 I am indebted to SimpleSLAM for its matrix math and fast particle resampler.

 Currently the codebase is split into two parts.
 In the first, a "subconscious" thread gathers sensor information to be passed to the main thread, and the robot is given orders through a "commander" thread.
 In the second, FastSLAM simulations are run on a webserver in response to websocket clients, on interacting threads.